shadowsocks/ChinaDNS/README.md

     Address: 173.194.72.138

 Currently ChinaDNS-C only supports UDP.
 Builtin OpenWRT init script works with dnsmasq, which handles TCP.
-If you start it on PC, you need to add a rule for
+If you use it directly without dnsmasq, you need to add a redirect rule for TCP:
-TCP:

     iptables -t nat -A PREROUTING -p tcp --dport 53 -j DNAT --to-destination 8.8.8.8:53

-Note this is required, not optional; you must have the TCP rule, or DNS will not function correctly for some queries.

 Advanced
 --------

     usage: chinadns [-h] [-l IPLIST_FILE] [-b BIND_ADDR] [-p BIND_PORT]
            [-s DNS] [-v]
     Forward DNS requests.

     -h, --help            show this help message and exit